JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 !!! note "Basic familiarity with ModelingToolkit.jl"
     These docs assume that you have some basic familiarity with ModelingToolkit.jl.
 If you don't going through the introductory tutorial of [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) should be enough to get you started!

+!!! note "Default `t` is unitless"
+    Like ModelingToolkit.jl, ProcessBasedModelling.jl also exports `t` as the independent variable representing time.
+    However, instead of the default `t` of ModelingToolkit.jl, here `t` is unitless.
+    Do `t = ModelingToolkit.t` to obtain the unitful version of `t`.

 ## Usage

 In ProcessBasedModelling.jl, each variable is governed by a "process".
 Conceptually this is just an equation that _defines_ the given variable.
-To couple the variable with the process it is governed by, a user either defines simple equations of the form "variable = expression", or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex.
+To couple the variable with the process it is governed by, a user either defines simple equations of the form "variable = expression", or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex (or, simply if you want to utilize the conveniences of predefined processes).
 In either case, the variable and the expression are both _symbolic expressions_ created via ModellingToolkit.jl (more specifically, via Symbolics.jl).

 Once all the processes about the physical system are collected, they are given as a `Vector` to the [`processes_to_mtkmodel`](@ref) central function, similarly to how one gives a `Vector` of `Equation`s to e.g., `ModelingToolkit.ODESystem`.
 This function also defines what quantifies as a "process" in more specificity.